 Girls Inc. delivers life-changing programs and experiences that equip girls to overcome serious barriers to grow up strong, smart, and bold.

 Girls Inc. partners with schools and 82 local organizations that focus on the development of the whole girl.
 Each year, Girls Inc. Dallas serves a diverse population of over 1,000 girls, ages 6 to 18.
-A combination of long-lasting mentoring relationships, a pro-girl environment, and research-based programming equips girls to lead fulfilling and productive lives, break the cycle of poverty, and become role models in their community.
+A combination of long-lasting mentoring relationships, a pro-girl environment, and research-based programming equips girls to lead fulfilling, productive lives, break the cycle of poverty, and become role models in their communities.

 Agape Clinic, theagapeclinic.org